CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     ![](../Images/l14t5p2.png)

-## Task 6: Add code to evaluate sentiment
+### Task 6: Add code to evaluate sentiment

-*Sentiment analysis* is a commonly used technique to classify text as *positive* or *negative* (or possible *neutral* or *mixed*).
-It's commonly used to analyze social media posts, product reviews, and other items where the sentiment of the text may provide useful insights.
+In this task, you'll add code to evaluate the sentiment of each review.
+By doing this, you'll classify the text as positive, negative, neutral, or mixed, which helps in understanding the general tone of the feedback.

 1. In the code editor, find the comment **Get sentiment**.
 Then add the code necessary to detect the sentiment of each review document: